activedecay/show/shows/show.md

 . style body
 there's more space
 between
-Yes and No
+Yes                   No
 than we realize
 it's ok to say no

 #
+. y .2
-yes is commitment
+Yes is commitment
-no is protection
+No is protection
+. font .15
+. y .7
-be pleasant
+either way, be pleasant

 # if you hear a no
+. y .2
-if you hear no
+If you hear no
+. font .2 right
 hesitate
+. font .1 left
+. y .7
+. line-height 1
+Give them time to think.
-give them time to
+Give them time to feel protection
-think

 # start
+. style body
-Start with, "is now
+Start with
+this,
+. font .1
+. y .4
-a bad time to talk?"
+"Is now a bad time to talk?"
 . style subtitle
+. y .5
  ... no

 # the subtle epiphany